What do you think about those success stories where one guy goes from “rags to riches”? I hate them.

 Here’s the simplest and most efficient way to become the person you want to become.
 Find a person (or several people) who already live the life you want, who already know what you want to know.
 And then ask them to teach you.

-Oh, you cannot ask Bill Gates or Warren Buffet to tell you how they made their money?
-Maybe you are right.
+Oh, you cannot ask Bill Gates or Warren Buffet to tell how they made their money?
 But you can read their books, right?
-Or you can read the books they’ve read, right?
-Or you can read their biographies.
+Or can read the books they’ve read, right?
+Or can read their biographies.
 Or listen to some speeches they gave.

-Never stop learning, and I guarantee you’ll see tremendous progress in your life.
+Never stop learning, and I guarantee you’ll see tremendous progress in your life as well as in business.